carolinelavergne/POC_VS/SETUP.md

 ```
 		npm start
 ```

-All js files contained in the integration folder will be retrieved.
+=> All js files contained in the integration folder will be retrieved.

-Click on the file in which you want to run the tests, the test is running.
+5 - Click on the file in which you want to run the tests, the test is running.

-### Cucumber ###
+#### Cucumber ####

-1 - Install cucumber : [Ctrl+shitf+P] and search for "install extension" then for "Cucumber (Gherkin) Full Support"
+1 - Install cucumber : [Ctrl+shitf+P] and search for "Extensions: Install extensions" then for "Cucumber (Gherkin) Full Support"

-*(All these parts are only if from scratch : 2 -> 6)*

 2 - Install cypress-cucumber-preprocessor, in the terminal window, type :